The Normalisation of Starvation

 Explore your dieting history and your relationship with food and your body

-Discover the weight range where your body feels comfortable and healthy
+Discover the weight range where your body feels safe and healthy

 Challenge food rules, nutrition myths, and influencer misinformation

-Create satisfying meals and snacks that support your body’s physiology
+Create satisfying meals and snacks that support your physiology

 Dive Deeper